mykelalvis/FT/Traveller/WORKING/Mongoose/MGP40073 Third Imperium.md

 As the Grand Duke of Sylea, Felix Zhunastu dreamed that the Sylean Federation would one day become an enormous trade empire, one which would create wealth for all of its citizens.
-Felix’s hands were tied by politics during his reign but he could foresee a time when that would change.
+Felix's hands were tied by politics during his reign but he could foresee a time when that would change.
 He groomed Cleon to be ready for that day and set plans in motion that